 4. Protection and Action to be Taken

-Head teachers should inform the Pupil Tracking Officer and the child's social worker immediately a child subject to a Child Protection Plan is missing.
+Head Teachers must inform the CME Officer and the child's social worker immediately if child who is Looked After or subject to a Child Protection Plan is missing.

-In the following circumstances a referral to Children's Social Care and / or the police should always be made promptly:
+In the following circumstances a referral to Children's Social Care and / or the Police must always be made promptly:

 - The child may be the victim of a crime;

-- The child is subject of s47 enquiries;
+- The child is subject of Section 47 enquiries;

 - There is a known person posing a risk to children in the household or in contact with the household;